Verbozeteam/web/README.md

 ```
 #### Run django worker
 The worker is needed to handle websockets communication.
+> **Note:** For local development since we are using the django development server it runs the worker automatically, so we do not need to do anything in this step.
 In a new terminal tab, start the worker:
 ```sh
 $ python manage.py runworker